LiorBenSidi/LiorBenSidi/README.md

 ### 🎓 Education

 **Technion – Israel Institute of Technology**
-B.Sc. in Information Systems Engineering (Expected 2027)
+- B.Sc. in Information Systems Engineering student (Expected 2027)

-Additional Coursework:
+  Faculty of Data and Decision Science

+**Additional Coursework:**
 - *Databases and SQL for Data Science with Python* (IBM & Coursera)
 - *Hands-on Introduction to Linux Commands and Shell Scripting* (IBM & Coursera)
 - *Career Essentials in Generative AI by Microsoft and LinkedIn* (Microsoft & LinkedIn)